Omaha Snowfall Totals & Accumulation Averages

 There are data and descriptions here of how many days it snows and the total amount of snowfall that Omaha usually gets.
 There are also monthly and yearly counts of the days that the city normally has heavy snowstorms and deep snow accumulated on the ground.
 Plus there's information on when Omaha can expect the first and last snowfalls of the season.

-All the numbers are long-term historical averages based on weather data gathered from 1981 to 2010 at Omaha's Eppley Airfield.
+The first set of monthly snow totals are averages for 2010 to 2019.
+All the other numbers are long-term historical averages based on weather data gathered from 1981 to 2010 at Omaha's Eppley Airfield.

 How Often it Snows in Omaha

 The next two tables list monthly and yearly totals for amount of snow and how many days it snows at least 0.1 inches (0.25 centimetres).

 These averages don't show how much the snowfall in Omaha varies from year to year.

 In December, for instance, one in four years totals seven inches or more of snow.
 Another 25 percent of years receive less than 2.9 inches for the month.

 Similarly in January, fresh snowfall in the heaviest years amounts to over 7.4 inches, while the lightest years get two inches or less.

 New snow for February ranges from at least nine inches in heavy snowfall years to no more than three inches in light years.

 When Omaha Has Its First & Last Snowfalls